frankc60/firebase/README.md

 # Firebase & ExpressJs Session variables
 NodeJS app using a Firebase database on the clientside.
-As well as Session variables on backend ExpressJs, for comparison.
+As well as Session variables on backend ExpressJs, storing objects into a Set(), for comparison.

 ## What I learnt
 * Using Firebase (https://firebase.google.com) in the client, retrieving and setting values.